 Hemp-Derived CBD Products Allowed, but with Restrictions

 Since legalization, we’ve noticed an interesting trend.
 In its opening days, a combination of supply-chain issues and high demand led to shortages.
-However, no class of product was as effected like CBD oil was.
+However, no class of product was as affected like CBD oil was.

 With extensive scientific and anecdotal evidence touting its benefits, tinctures of CBD oil sold out within hours.
 This situation has created an opportunity for hemp-derived products.
 According to the Cannabis Act (which governs hemp as well as cannabis), retailers can sell hemp oil, provided it contains less than 0.3% THC.